 Ensure all canopies have been appropriately designed to take the weight of large volumes of snow.
 Canopies for which the school made a submission through Local Authority building control should have allowed in the design calculations for snow loading.
 Where canopies have been installed without reference to building control then a retrospective application to them should be made.
 (Note for canopies with a surface area below a threshold of 30M2 then there could be no inspection / regulation by building control.)

 If you have any immediate concerns regarding the structure, or feel that an assessment is needed, please contact the installer / designer of the canopy to confirm it can support the weight of snow or seek advice from a structural engineer.

-Following a recent incident where a metal ventilation grate fell from within a school gym it was subsequently found that only 1 of the original 6 screws affixing the vent was in place.
+Following an incident where a metal ventilation grate fell from within a school gym it was subsequently found that only 1 of the original 6 screws affixing the vent was in place.

 Please ensure that your site staff check any similar grates, in particular in those areas where fixings may have worn loose over time e.g. from vibration, contact etc. and tighten / replace fixings where necessary.